Jacob Aarup-Andersen: Career

 From 2002 to 2012, he worked in London for Goldman Sachs, Highbridge Capital and Montrica Investment Management.
 This was followed by the position as chief portfolio manager at Danske Capital from 2012 to 2014.
 Aarup-Andersen then became CFO of Danica Pension, a life and pension company, before joining the executive board of Danske Bank as group CFO in 2016.
 At Danske Bank, in 2018 he moved to the position as head of wealth management and later head of banking.

-On 17 October 2018, the Danish financial regulator rejected Aarup-Andersen as the next chief executive (CEO) of Danske Bank (to succeed Thomas Borgen who resigned following a major money laundering scandal), despite him being the board's unanimous choice, citing his lack of experience.
-On 2020 was announced that Danish services provider ISS hired him as chief executive to replace Jeff Gravenhorst.
+On 17 October 2018, the Danish financial regulator rejected Aarup-Andersen as the next chief executive (CEO) of Danske Bank (to succeed Thomas Borgen, who resigned following a major money laundering scandal), despite him being the board's unanimous choice, citing his lack of experience.
+In 2020, it was announced that Danish services provider ISS hired him as chief executive to replace Jeff Gravenhorst.

-In the fall of 2023, Aarup-Andersen became CEO of the Carlsberg Group, replacing Cees ‘t Hart.
-He gained wide popularity by accusing the Russian government of “stealing” Carlsberg’s local business.
+In autumn 2023, Aarup-Andersen became CEO of the Carlsberg Group, replacing Cees ‘t Hart.